 2. Slow speed

-While it’s true that digital payment options are making B2B cross-border payments faster, legacy methods still slow down the payment process.
-Checks, for example, leave vendors waiting for the mail to receive their payments and there’s additional time for the payment to settle until they can make it to their bank.
-With bank transfers, the lead times can stretch for days depending on how many financial infrastructures a payment needs to go through.
+Digital payment options are making B2B cross-border payments faster, but legacy methods still slow things down.
+Checks leave vendors waiting on the mail plus settlement time, and bank transfers can stretch for days depending on how many institutions a payment passes through.

 3. Limited access